Tip #1: A Property Valuation Assists in Deciding to Sell or Renovate

 If you have owned your home for a while, you’ve probably wondered more than once ‘what is the value of my property now?’
 It’s always a good idea to get an up-to-date idea of what your property is worth as various factors influence the value of it over time.
 Knowing what these are and how they affect your investment will help you make good decisions about when or if you should renovate or sell your home.
-It can also help you makes decision around how much to spend on renovations and to evaluate the risk of over spending on any remodeling or home extensions.
+It can also help you make decisions around how much to spend on renovations and to evaluate the risk of over spending on any remodelling or home extensions.
 These are just some of the numerous advantages of having a licensed real estate agent from First National Real Estate undertake a property appraisal.

 Tip #2: Property Values Vary Regardless of Location

-Reading the property sections of the weekend newspapers is one way to stay across estimated property prices in your suburb, but this won't give you an accurate picture specific to your property valuation.
-Understanding what a property appraisal consists of will help you to see the importance of a professional approach and provide insights into other factors beyond your home's location that determines the market value of your home.
+Reading the property sections of the weekend newspapers is one way to stay estimate property prices in your suburb, but this won’t give you an accurate picture specific to your property valuation.
+Understanding what a property appraisal consists of will help you to see the importance of a professional approach and provide insights into other factors beyond your home’s location that determines the market value of your home.